 New Jersey has always been one of the most progressive states in the US when it comes to the expansion of the gaming industry.

 The Garden State led the battle to bring legal sports betting to the state level as opposed to federal intervention.
-Its gaming industry has been a true pioneer and innovator when it comes to the expansion of online gambling options through the use of mobile apps.
+New Jersey sports betting has been a true pioneer and innovator when it comes to the expansion of online gambling options through the use of mobile apps.

 The latest expansion efforts within the state is adding fix-odds horse betting to the list in conjunction with the more traditional use of pari-mutuel odds.